 Hampi is famous for

-A beautiful old city of rocks and great architectures
+A beautiful city of great sculptures and architectures

 I am heading to Hampi

 One of the most affluent cities of India in its heyday, Hampi is home to beautiful temples and is still a place of religious importance.